martinrehfeld/glacier-proxy/README.md

 to initiate new jobs and to keep track of the progress/state of the tasks submitted to it.

+## Status

+Glacier Proxy is still **work in progress** (as in: the pieces are slowly coming together, doing README-driven development towards the following specs).

 ## REST API